-In a nutshell, the best-case scenario that the popular sire syndrome can produce is the depression of a particular canine population.
+In summary, the best-case scenario resulting from the popular sire syndrome is a decline in a specific canine population.
 At its worst, it could lead to the extinction of that particular breed or bloodline.

 How To Prevent The Popular Sire Syndrome?

 Although a popular sire will have the same influence as the dam on a single litter, studs do contribute to far more litters over their breeding career, and will consequently have a larger influence over the breed as a whole.
 Therefore, it is inevitable that the popular sire syndrome will always exist, but it doesn’t have to come to terrible consequences for the breed as long as it is well-managed and thoroughly controlled.

 It is also the case that for purebred dogs: there is undoubtedly limited genetic diversity to start with, as there are no new genes available to the breed unless specific directives allowed by the authorities (ie. kennel clubs) — see the Dalmatian Heritage Project for example.